1um0s/notes-2021/feb09/introduction-and-overview.md

     -   User-defined counters

 -   **Applications of map reduce**
     - The reading outlines simple use cases as well as web related application (web indexing) for map reduce.
-Map reduce paradigm is also applicable to SGD in the deep learning context as outlined in [insert butterfly reduce paper here].
+Map reduce paradigm is also applicable to SGD in the deep learning context as outlined by [Zhao and Canny](https://people.eecs.berkeley.edu/~jfc/papers/13/butterflymixing.pdf).
-    - Reduce methods can be of
+    -

 ### Google file system